Reasons For A High Bounce Rate & Ways to Reduce It

 As a business owner with a website page, you want a lower bounce rate.
 Even though the bounce rate may not precisely impact your page ranking, you need to understand a good or average bounce rate for your website, and if it's high, find ways to reduce it.

-Why is Bounce rate is very important?
+Why is Bounce Rate is very Important?

 Bounce rate is crucial because it provides insights into the effectiveness of a website in engaging and retaining visitors.
 A high bounce rate often indicates that something isn't right with the user experience or content on a webpage.
 It could mean visitors didn't find what they were looking for, encountered technical issues, or had a negative first impression.
 In contrast, a low bounce rate suggests that visitors are staying on the site, exploring further, and potentially converting into customers or taking desired actions.